-1 cup walnuts soaked 2-3 hours, rinced and drained
+1 cup walnuts (soaked 2-3 hours, rinsed, drained)

-1/2 cup shredded coconut
+1/2 cup coconut (shredded)

-3 tablespoon coconut oil (gently melted)
+3 tablespoons coconut oil (gently melted)

-4 tablespoon maple syrup or agave nectar
+4 tablespoons maple syrup or agave nectar

-Keep in the fridge or freezer until ready to eat.
+3. Keep in the fridge or freezer until ready to eat.

-I use spices not only for their lovely taste, but also for their medicinal properties: turmeric and black pepper help prevent cancer, ginger warms you up and gives you energy, cinnamon is antibacterial, cumin helps digestion...
+I use spices not only for their lovely taste, but also for their medicinal properties: turmeric and black pepper help prevent cancer, ginger warms you up and gives you energy, cinnamon is antibacterial, cumin helps digestion.

 Click the button below to download the printable PDF.

-© 2009-2015 The Rawtarian.
+© 2009-2019 The Rawtarian.